Same-sex adoption: Prevalence of adoption

+Quality of life outcomes

-Scientific research indicates that the children of same-sex couples fare just as well as the children of opposite-sex couples.
+A common argument against the legalization of same-sex adoption is that children adopted by same-sex couples would have poorer quality of life outcomes.
+Overall, scientific research indicates that the children of same-sex couples fare just as well as the children of different-sex couples.

-In 1979, Reverend John Kuiper of the Metropolitan Community Church and his husband became the first gay men in America to win the right to adopt a child.
+A 2004 study concluded that the sexual orientation of parents did not predict better or poorer "adoptive family functioning, adopted child's behavior, and parent's perceptions of helpfulness from family support networks".

+A 2010 study evaluated the outcomes of young adopted children who had been placed in one of 56 lesbian and gay households since infancy.
+The study found no significant associations between parental sexual orientation and child adjustment.

+Research published in 2009 studied 1,384 children with either heterosexual or same-sex adoptive parents and concluded that problematic behavior in children was not dependent on whether they had same-sex or opposite sex parents.
+The study also found that "adoptive parents are likely to encounter similar challenges in terms of risk factors for child behavioral problems and mitigating factors of such behavior."

+A 2016 study of adopted children of same-sex parents showed that they perceive themselves to be more accepting, understanding and compassionate than children of different-sex parents.
+The children in the study also indicated that they often avoid sharing that their parents are lesbian or gay, and that many experience bullying or teasing.

 Debate

 Arguments

 The adoption of children by LGBT people is an issue of active debate.
 In the United States, for example, legislation to prevent adoption by LGBT people has been introduced in many jurisdictions; such efforts have largely been defeated.
 Prior to 1973, state courts commonly barred gay and lesbian individuals from holding a parenting role, especially through adoption.

 Major professional organizations have made statements in defense of adoption by same-sex couples.
 The American Psychological Association has supported adoption by same-sex couples, citing social prejudice as harming the psychological health of lesbians and gays while noting there is no evidence that their parenting causes harm.
 The American Medical Association has issued a similar position supporting second parent adoption by same-sex partner, stating that lack of formal recognition can cause health-care disparities for children of same-sex parents.

 The following arguments are made in support of adoption by LGBT parents: